 bigmem_intermediate

-This partition should be used for large memory work requiring greater than 1000 GB RAM per job, like genome / transcript assemblies.
+This partition should be used for large memory work requiring greater than 1000 GB RAM per job.
 Jobs requesting less than 1000 GB RAM are automatically rejected by the scheduler.
-There is 14 day limit here.
+There is a minimum run time of 3 days and maximum run time of 14 days.

 MPI or low memory work is not appropriate for the this partition, and inappropriate jobs may be terminated without warning.
 This partition has an allocation of 3 nodes with 2000 GB of RAM